 Cognitive Behavioural Therapy (CBT)

-Cognitive Behavioural Therapy (CBT) focuses on how your thoughts (cognition) affect how you feel (feelings) about yourself, a specific situation and/or the world and consequently determine how you behave (behaviour) (what you do or don't do).
+Cognitive Behavioural Therapy (CBT) focuses on how your thoughts (cognition) affect how you feel (feelings) about yourself, a specific situation and/or the world and consequently determine how you behave (behaviour - what you do or don't do).
 This approach defines distress as unhelpful thinking patterns and behaviours that create difficulties.
-CBT therapy takes on the view that our feelings, thoughts, and how we behave are connected, and changing one of these factors will affect the others.
+CBT therapy takes the view that our feelings, thoughts, and behaviour are interconnected, and changing one of these factors will affect the others.

 This evidence-based approach helps manage challenging behaviours or feelings that might be experienced in specific situations.
 The work is goal-oriented and problem-specific, focusing on present issues.